RickVanRousselt/SharePointAdminBot/PrivacyPolicy.md

 Furthermore, SPAdminBot is enabled by the following APIs:
 - Microsoft Graph: for more information about the Microsoft Graph please visit [https://graph.microsoft.io/en-us/](https://graph.microsoft.io/en-us/)
+- AuthBot: Part of the code used in this bot is from the AuthBot.
+More information can be found here.[https://github.com/MicrosoftDX/AuthBot](https://github.com/MicrosoftDX/AuthBot)

 #Changes To This Privacy Policy